microsoft/OnDemandMLflowTrainAndServe/model-runner/README.md

 DATABRICKS_TOKEN=<Databricks token>
 ```

-MLFlow api env variables should be set following the [MLFllow Rest API documentation](https://www.mlflow.org/docs/latest/rest-api.html)
+MLflow api env variables should also be set according to the [MLflow Rest API documentation](https://www.mlflow.org/docs/latest/rest-api.html)

-When running the service in docker container the run will expect the following env variables to be passed.
+When running the service in a docker container, it is expected that the above env variables will be available.
-The easy way will be to create env-file with the variables (just copy paste variables from the previous part into the file)
+The easiest way to do this will be to create env-file with the variables (just copy paste variables from the previous part into the file).

-## Build and Run locally with docker
+## Build and Run with Docker

 ```bash
 docker build . -t model-runner-service docker run --env-file=path/to/env-file -p 127.0.0.1:3000:3000 model-runner-service
 ```

-## Setup environment for development
+## Setup Environment for Development

--   Install required packages:
+Install required packages:

 -   Go to project's root directory
 -   Install project requirements:

     ```sh
     pip3 install -r ./requirements.txt
     ```

-    -   Install test and lint requirements:
+-   Install additional development requirements:

     ```sh
     pip3 install -r ./requirements-dev.txt
     ```